 Romans 7:5 For when we were in the flesh [human nature only—now we are in the spirit], the sinful passions which were aroused by the law were at work in our members to bear fruit to death.

-He says the same thing here in Romans7:5 that he did in Ephesians 2:1-3.
+He says the same thing here in Romans 7:5 that he did in Ephesians 2:1-3.
 I will not go into the whole argument about the law's place in all of this is.
-He is speaking in terms of a cardinal approach to the law here—not its spiritual intent.
-But, the general idea is the same.
+He is speaking in terms of a carnal approach to the law here—not its spiritual intent, but the general idea is the same.
 We were dead in the flesh.

 This idea that we were dead, totally cut off from God, that we were living according to human nature only, doing the works of the flesh, is why God, to fulfill His purpose, must specifically call certain ones, and drag them out of this world.

 Let us go back to John 6:44.
 You do not see it quite so clearly in English here, but it comes out in the Greek.
 This is another memory scripture.